ncoden/caliopen.frontend/doc/applications/04-messages.markdown

 ## Loading State

-This application and subroutes has a loading state.
+This application and sub-routes has a loading state.